Agilan19/CSCI-2000U/Assignments/Assignment-4/README.txt

 my Source_data_for_CFR_vaccine_map_abridged.csv file and chose Open With Mousepad and the columns are all perfectly seperated by only a "," for all the rows.

+8. I noticed there were several errors with the Source_data_for_CFR_vaccine_map.xlsx file itself as many Cases were labelled "Unknown" and this can not be read as a numerical value and so I set them to be zero for the program to function.
+There was also many degree signs, quotation marks, and blanks within the table that needed to be corrected as the Python functions need the file to be consistent and so these misplaced quotation marks, and degree signs were removed manually from the csv file which allowed the program to work as intended.
+The blanks within the table were replaced with a 0.
+Once, all the manual editing to remove all these out of place table errors were fixed, the program worked perfectly capturing all the data and producing the proper plots as intended.

+Files in the Directory:

+– README.txt
+– white_wash.ipynb
+– Source_data_for_CFR_vaccine_map_abridged.csv
+– cfr_map.ipynb
+– data_process.ipynb